-In order to convict an accused for the offence punishable under Section 304B IPC, the following essentials must be satisfied:
+To convict for the offence punishable under Section 304-B, the following essentials must be satisfied:

 (ii) Such death must have occurred within seven years of her marriage;

-“A two-stage process is required to be followed in respect of an offence punishable under Section 304-B IPC: it is necessary to first ascertain whether the ingredients of the Section have been made out against the accused; if the ingredients are made out, then the accused is deemed to have caused the death of the woman but is entitled to rebut the statutory presumption of having caused a dowry death.”
+“A two-stage process is required to be followed in respect of an offence punishable under Section 304-B IPC.
+It is necessary to first ascertain whether the ingredients have been made out against the accused; if the ingredients are made out, then the accused is deemed to have caused the death of the woman but is entitled to rebut the statutory presumption of having caused a dowry death.”

 – Hon’ble Justice R.K.
 Agrawal, Maya Devi v.
 State of Haryana [Criminal Appeal No. 1263 of 2011].